 You can get out on many stops on the way and just catch the next tram.
-Everything is in style: there is a conductor on board who sell the ticket, there’s the bell to announce the next stop, there’s the original wooden interior and historic lighting.
+Everything is in style: there is a conductor on board who sells the ticket, there’s the bell to announce the next stop, there are the original wooden interior and historic lighting.
 Fun for kids!

 The historic trams run every Sunday from Easter to November and there are special tram ride for Sinterklaas, Christmas and New years’ Eve.
 You can also rent your own vintage tram (all year round).